Sparse matrix linear models for structured high-throughput data: Statistical framework

 We consider the scenario when the entries in $E$ are independently distributed with mean zero and the same variance.
+The estimation process reduces to finding the least squares estimates, which have a closed-form solution that can be computed quickly even with a high-dimensional $X$ or $Z$ matrix \citep{liang2019matrix, xiong2011flexible}.
 If the rows are independent and identically distributed, but the columns are correlated, then we can transform the data so that the entries are uncorrelated.
+In this scenario, the covariance structure is of the form where $\Sigma$ is the covariance matrix of the columns.
+If $\Sigma$ is known, we can multiply the response by the inverse of the square root of this matrix, to reduce it to the uncorrelated form assumed by our model.
+If the covariance matrix is unknown, we can replace $\Sigma$ by an estimate (e.g. from the residuals of a least squares fit) to perform the decorrelation.

-The estimation reduces to finding the least squares estimates, which have a closed-form solution that can be computed quickly even in high \citep{liang2019matrix} \citep{xiong2011flexible}.
-However, in many problems, $B$ is expected to be sparse, or we may want to use a sparse $B$ for prediction and interpretation.
-In such settings, sparsity can be induced by adding the convex LASSO or L$_1$ penalty $\lambda ||B||_1$ to the least squares criterion:
+In many problems, $B$ is expected to be sparse, or we may want to use a sparse $B$ for prediction and interpretation.
+In such settings, sparsity can be induced by adding the convex LASSO or L$_1$ penalty $\lambda ||B||_1$ to the least squares criterion \citep{tibshirani1996regression}:

 for which no closed-form solution exists and standard unconstrained optimization methods cannot be applied \citep{schmidt2009optimization}.
 Several approaches for solving the univariate problem are well-established.
-When the covariate matrix $X$ is high-dimensional (as in genome-wide association studies), \citet{wu2008coordinate} and \citet{friedman2010regularization} proposed cyclic coordinate descent.
+When the covariate matrix $\mathbf{X}$ is high-dimensional (as in genome-wide association studies), \citet{wu2008coordinate} and \citet{friedman2010regularization} proposed cyclic coordinate descent.

 Proximal algorithms are another general approach for convex optimization in non-smooth, constrained, large-scale, or distributed problems.
 They use the proximal operator of a function to solve convex optimization sub-problems in closed form or with standard methods.
 The proximal operator of a closed proper convex function $f$ scaled by $\rho$, sometimes called the proximal operator of $f$ with parameter $\rho$, is defined as